etc5521-2020/assignment-1-goanna/README.md

 Once you finished installation, you can use command `git lfs install` again to check if you install it or not.
 If the output is `Git LFS initialized`, which means you have install it successfully.

+## Data cleaning code
+If you are interested in data cleansing process, you can find all data cleaning code in `data-cleaning code script.R`.

+## Software

+Rstudio